National STONEWALL Rebellion Veterans Association

 all sides and the interior!
 This is not --repeat 'not' --

-the "Stonewall Car"!
-Howver, ironically it is the same exterior
+the "Stonewall Convertible"!
+Howver, ironically, it is the same exterior

 color of metallic blue and the exactwhite leather interior.